gmacario/doc/source/index.rst

     $ pip install axemas

-To create a new AXEMAS project you can then use the ``axemas-setup`` command, it will automatically create a new AXEMAS project::
+To create a new AXEMAS project you can then use the ``axemas-quickstart`` command, it will automatically create a new AXEMAS project::

-    $ gearbox axemas-setup -n ProjectName -p com.company.example
+    $ gearbox axemas-quickstart -n ProjectName -p com.company.example

 See :ref:`quickstart` for additional details on the ``gearbox`` command.